almaan/stereoscope/README.md

 -st data/comp/synthetic/counts*.tsv
 ```

-This will generate an output file formatted like that of stereoscope, a matrix with dimensions [n_spots x n_types],
+This will generate an output file formatted like that of Stereoscope, a matrix with dimensions [n_spots x n_types],
 where each element represents the proportion of a specific type within a given spot.

 **deconvSeq**